ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 ### STHs

-For both HTTPS CLients and HTTPS Servers, STHs within the validity window SHOULD NOT be deleted.
+For both HTTPS Clients and HTTPS Servers, STHs within the validity window SHOULD NOT be deleted.
 An attacker cannot flush an item from the cache if it is never removed - so flushing attacks are completely mitigated.